molpopgen/fwdpy11/doc/pages/introexample.rst

     ancient_md = np.array(pop.ancient_sample_metadata, copy = False)
     all_md = np.concatenate((ancient_md, alive_metadata))

-    # Combining the metadata resulted in a copy,
-    # which you can see in the flags.
-The new
-    # object owns its data
+Combining the metadata resulted in a copy, which you can see in the flags.
+The new object owns its data:

+.. ipython:: python

     print(all_md.flags)

 The access to fwdpy11 object data via numpy means that we can use the entire Python data stack.